root-project/web/manual/first_steps_with_root/index.md

 ROOT uses the interactive C++ interpreter Cling that is built on top of the **L**ow **L**evel **V**irtual **M**achine ([LLVM](https://llvm.org/){:target="_blank"}) and the [Clang libraries](https://clang.llvm.org/){:target="_blank"}.
-Cling provides command line prompt and a just-in-time (JIT) compiler for compilation.<br/>
+Cling provides a command line prompt and a just-in-time (JIT) compiler for compilation.<br/>
 For more information on Cling, → see [Cling]({{ '/cling' | relative_url }}).

 > **Note**